tfukui95/tor-experiment/README.md

 ![](https://raw.githubusercontent.com/tfukui95/tor-experiment/master/Tor~HTTPS.PNG)
 *Data Source: Electronic Frontier Foundation (EFF): Tor and HTTPS*

-We now observe that in between the two NSA nodes, there are now three new nodes, which represent three tor relays.
+We now observe that in between the two NSA nodes, are now three new nodes, which represent three tor relays.
 The hacker, the nodes sharing data with the first ISP, and the first NSA node can only see the location of the user sending traffic.
 They do not know the username information, the data the user is sending,